dustinlyons/nixos-config/README.md

 # Overview
 Hey, you made it!
 Welcome. 🤓

 This is a Nix configuration that works across MacOS and NixOS.
-It's also a good example of a MacOS Nix Flake.
+You can find shared configuration in `common`.
+This is also a good example of a MacOS Nix Flake.

 ## Layout
 ```